newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 Optional configuration for related resources used in the right rail.
 Currently only `Mdx` nodes are supported.

 The related resources component is controlled by specific front matter slugs that are defined on a page by setting the front matter for `resources`.

-If no resources are available in the page front matter, the component will use the front matter `title` field as a fallback for the search query term.
+If no resources are available in the page front matter, the component will backfill use the related resource items using Swiftype.
+See the `swiftype` options below for more information on customizing the search behavior.

-The order of priority for populating content is driven by:
+In short, the order of priority for populating content is driven by:

-1. Any resources defined in the page front matter.
+1. Resources defined via the `resources` front matter item.
-2. Any labels defined in the the page front matter will send a search query term and return results from Swiftype.
-   2b.
-Any Swifttype results that match the page title.

-Resource site labels define the labels that appears below each resource URL.
-These can be found in the `Resources.js` in the specific site repository.
+2. Resources defined from executing a Swiftype search for the page.

 **Options:**